VeterinaryWellness

 2. Allergy Medications

-Common antihistamines like Benadryl (diphenhydramine), Claritin (loratadine) and Zyrtec (cetirizine) relieve allergy symptoms and allergic reactions.
+Common antihistamines like Benadryl (diphenhydramine), Claritin (loratadine), and Zyrtec (cetirizine) relieve allergy symptoms and allergic reactions.
 These medications are usually safe for dogs, but they can cause drowsiness or hyperactivity.

-Tip: Make sure your OTC allergy medicine contains only antihistamine.
+Tip: Make sure your OTC allergy medicine contains only an antihistamine.
 Some may contain other ingredients, such as decongestants, which aren’t safe for dogs.

 Dosage:

-• Benadryl: 1 milligram/pound of body weight, given twice daily
+• <Benadryl: 1 milligram/pound of body weight, given twice daily

-• Claritin: approximately 0.1 to 0.5 milligram/pound of body weight, given once to twice daily
+• Claritin: approximately 0.1 to 0.5 milligram/pound of body weight given once to twice daily

-• Zyrtec: approximately 0.5 mg/pound of body weight given, once to twice daily
+• Zyrtec: approximately 0.5 mg/pound of body weight given once to twice daily

 Read More About The Best Allergy Medicine For Dogs